<!--

 error InvalidSignature();

-/// @notice Thrown when trying to use an ingress IP already in use by another active validator
+/// @notice Ingress IP is already in use by an active validator.

 error IngressAlreadyExists(string ingress);

-/// @param addedAtHeight Block height when validator was added
+/// @param addedAtHeight Block height when entry was added.

 struct Validator {